VikingTheDev/homepage/README.md

 # The script will:
 # - Wait for Vault to be ready
-# - Initialize Vault (or prompt for root token if already initialized)
+# - Initialize Vault with Shamir seal (5 unseal keys, threshold of 3)
+# - Automatically unseal Vault with the generated keys
 # - Set up PKI for mTLS certificates
 # - Create AppRole for backend authentication
 # - Optionally create the Kubernetes secret

 # IMPORTANT: Save the output!
 You'll see:
-# - vault-keys.txt (contains unseal keys and root token)
+# - vault-keys.txt (contains 5 unseal keys and root token)
 # - Backend AppRole credentials (Role ID and Secret ID)

+# CRITICAL: Back up vault-keys.txt to a secure location!
+# You'll need these keys to unseal Vault after pod restarts.

 # The script will offer to create the secret automatically
 # Or manually create it: